Skip to main content

 This section lets you modify connections with other software and services.

-By clicking connect, you will be taken to Mixcloud to link DJ.Studio to your Mixcloud account.
-With a linked account, you can export and upload your finished mixes directly to your Mixcloud profile.
+• Mixcloud – Click Connect to link your Mixcloud account.
+Once connected, you can export and upload finished mixes directly to your Mixcloud profile.

-When you go to the Library view, you will see the chosen option as a tab in the library window.
-From there, you can set up the connection to the other software to gain access to that library from within DJ.Studio.
+Once selected, the chosen library will appear as a tab in the Library.
+From there, you can set up the connection and access your external library within DJ.Studio.

 Did this answer your question?